nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 # [Local transmission in the British Isles & Ireland](https://nextstrain.org/ncov/2020-03-13?c=country&legend=open&d=tree&f_country=United%20Kingdom,Ireland&p=full)
-Looking at the British Isles & Ireland as an example, we can see that we can see several instances where viruses that are closely related to samples from other countries appear in the British Isles & Ireland/
+Looking at the British Isles & Ireland as an example, we can see that we can see several instances where viruses that are closely related to samples from other countries appear in the British Isles & Ireland
+<br><br>
 This is consistent with 4 or more introductions from other locations.
 <br><br>
 We also see instances where after an introduction, there are several closely-related cases from the same location.
 This is consistent with local community transmission from more than one of these introductions.